plumed-testcenter/plumed-testcenter/pages/mass.md

 ---------------------------

 PLUMED must receive the masses from an MD code in order to calculate many CVs correctly.
-To test these masses are passed correctly to PLUMED we run a short trajectory and output the masses of all the atoms that are passed to PLUMED using the following command:
+To test that masses are passed correctly to PLUMED we run a short trajectory and output the masses of all the atoms that are passed to PLUMED using the following command:

 ```plumed